Guidance for UK businesses on rules for selling services to Finland.

 If you need to take action to secure the recognition of your professional qualification in Finland, these sources can help you:

-- Finnish NARIC, the information centre for the academic and professional recognition of qualifications
+- Finnish NARIC, the information centre for the recognition of professional qualifications

 - the Finnish single point of contact for service providers